Category Archives: ai

 At this point I decided to go back to basics, where LLMs truly shine – understanding and creating text.
 I asked for it to create documentation for specific flows in the code (init sequence, clicking on a legend item).
 Unsurprisingly, with a few simple prompts, the agent produced decent documentation for what I asked, including a mermaid.js diagram code.

 This is important not simply because it allowed me to document project easily, which is nice.
-Creating a textual documentation of specific flow also allowed me to provide better context for other chat sessions.
+Creating a textual documentation of specific flows also allowed me to provide better context for other chat sessions.
 And this is an important insight – textual descriptions of the code are useful for humans as well as the LLMs.

 Other Features